CryptoManufaktur-io/rp-ha/README.md

 Currently not working

-- The node does not call the custom script to restart the validator client, and a manual restart of the container is required
 - The lighthouse validator client does not work well with a Teku consensus client while the validator is not yet activated.
+This is for Teku to fix, they need to return 404 instead of 400.

 MIT Licensed